Toward Multimodal Image-to-Image Translation: Introduction

-\item \cinfogan (Conditional Latent Regressor GAN): Another approach to enforce mode-capture in latent encoding is to explicitly model the inverse mapping.
-Starting from a randomly sampled latent encoding, the conditional generator should result into an output which when given itself as input to the encoder should result back into the same latent code, enforcing self-consistency.
+\item \textbf{\cinfogan (Conditional Latent Regressor GAN)}: Another approach is to first provide a randomly drawn latent vector to the generator.
+In this case, the produced output may not necessarily look like the ground truth image, but it should look realistic.
+An encoder then attempts to recover the latent vector from the output image.
 This method could be seen as a conditional formulation of the ``latent regressor" model~\citep{donahue2016adversarial,dumoulin2016adversarially} and also related to InfoGAN~\citep{xi2016infogan}.

-\item \bicycle: Finally, we combine both these approaches to enforce the connection between latent encoding and output in both directions {\em jointly} and achieve improved performance.
+\item \textbf{\bicycle}: Finally, we combine both these approaches to enforce the connection between latent encoding and output in both directions {\em jointly} and achieve improved performance.
 We show that our method can produce both diverse and visually appealing results across a wide range of image-to-image translation problems, significantly more diverse than other baselines, including naively adding noise in the \pp framework.
 In addition to the loss function, we study the performance with respect to several encoder networks, as well as different ways of injecting the latent code into the generator network. \end{itemize}

-We perform a systematic evaluation of these variants by using real humans to judge photo-realism and an automated distance metric to assess output diversity.
+We perform a systematic evaluation of these variants by using humans to judge photorealism and a perceptual distance metric~\cite{zhang2018unreasonable} to assess output diversity.
 Code and data are available at \url{https://github.com/junyanz/BicycleGAN}.